 You will thank me later for this one.
 The oven needs to be prepared when you are ready to put the cake inside.
 Cold oven= Unsuccessful cake

 I am a fan of parchment paper, especially for cakes like this one.
 The first time I made the cake, the cranberries and part of the cake got stuck to the pan, and I was super disappointed.

 However, I think it is pretty normal.
 With all the amount of sugar and butter on the bottom of the pan, it is impossible not to have parts of the cake sticking to the bottom.

 As much as I wanted the cake to be perfect so you can enjoy beautiful pictures of the dish, I had to admit that imperfections need to be embraced.

 Step 3- Start with the cranberry mixture:

-Pour the melted butter in the bottom of a 9 inch springform baking pan.
+Pour the melted butter into the bottom of a 9-inch springform baking pan.
 Mix brown sugar with cranberries and try to arrange them in a single layer over the butter.
 Set aside.

 Step 4- Make the cake batter: